ASOS and logistics

 ASOS was developing new markets across 14 European countries.
 Some, with very high demand, needed a cost effect way to ship in volume.
 Others, where the brand was becoming established, needed a reliable way to ship smaller amounts.

 The answer was to create a blended transport option.
 New markets utilise DHL eCommerce’s standard network option achieving transit times of around 3-5 days.
 Mature markets benefitted from Direct Injection with high volumes freighted straight to the destination country.
 Bypassing sort stages helped push costs down while still meeting industry-leading time slots.

 Twenty-something fashion-forward customers demand convenience.
 The typical ASOS customer is young, busy and impatient for their hot new look to keep up with the fast fashion industry.
 They expect certainty; goods delivered where they want them, when they want them.
 However, these expectations differ from country to country.
 In some, doorstep delivery is the norm.
 In others, shoppers prefer to collect from a service point or locker.

-The key to meeting these expectations is in the unique way DHL Parcel is structured.
+The key to meeting these expectations is in the unique way DHL eCommerce is structured.
 DHL’s world-class network is teamed with best-in-class domestic operators - under the management of DHL.
 This provides the flexibility (and quality control) to provide exactly the level of service each customer wants.
 Pre-notification, re-routing or delivery to an alternate address can all be part of our standard service.

 The challenge of Data Transmission